 - Co-Convenor Food is Medicine Massachusetts (FIMMA)

-- Steering Committee Member for SPUR’s Medically-Supported Food and Nutrition Initiative
+- Steering Committee Member for the California Medically Supportive Food and Nutrition Initiative